tacheshun/snipptr/README.md

 ## Testing

-Running `grunt test` will run the unit tests with karma(Doesn't have unit tests for the moment :( ).
+Running `grunt test` will run the unit tests with karma but doesn't have unit tests for the moment :(